gitpancake/farcaster.discovery/README.md

 1. Resolves the Farcaster ID (FID) to get the user's verified Ethereum address using the Neynar API
 2. Downloads the flash image from the provided URL
 3. Uploads metadata to Zora including the image, name, symbol, and description
-4. Creates a new Zora coin on Base Sepolia testnet with the flash datagst
+4. Creates a new Zora coin on Base or Base Sepolia (testnet/mainnet auto-selected)

 ## Features